aborowska/aborowska.github.io/_projects/9_project.markdown

 With [Lukasz Romaszko][LukaszRomaszko], Alan Lazarus, David Dalton, Collin Berry, [Xiaoyu Luo][XiaoyuLuo] and [Dirk Husmeier][DirkHusmeier] and [Hao Gao][HaoGao].

+### Journal paper

-### Journal paper: Neural Network-Based Left Ventricle Geometry Prediction from CMR Images with Application in Biomechanics
+#### Neural Network-Based Left Ventricle Geometry Prediction from CMR Images with Application in Biomechanics

 > An automatic CNN-based framework for predicting LV geometries directly from CMR images, without the need to manually annotate any CMR scans.
-The key feature is  separating the segmentation and geometry reconstruction tasks by train two CNNs, a segmentation network and a geometry prediction network
+The key feature is  separating the segmentation and geometry reconstruction tasks by training two CNNs, a segmentation network and a geometry prediction network.

 <i class="fa fa-sticky-note" aria-hidden="true"></i> <a href="javascript:showhide('dimred')">_Abstract_</a>
 <div id="dimred" style="display:none;">